Finding A Responsible Breeder For A Purebred Puppy

 - The breeder tells you that identifying the dog is your responsibility.

-This is not a matter of choice – this is the law in Canada, as required under the Animal Pedigree Act.
+It is not a matter of choice – this is the law in Canada, as required under the Animal Pedigree Act.
 Any breeder selling a dog as purebred must register the dog and provide the new owner with the registration certificate within six months of the date of sale.
-In order for the puppy to be registered, the dog’s parents and the emanating litter must also be registered.
+For the puppy to be registered, the dog’s parents and the entire litter must also be registered.
 A reputable breeder will be more than willing to provide this information.
 If you have any doubts, ask the breeder for a copy of the Certificate of Registration of Litter previously issued by CKC.